According to sports medicine expert, signs that can predict sudden death

 - In most cases a checkup every 2 years is considered sufficient, although sometimes (high competition, change in clinical status or new symptoms…) the frequency of these follow-ups should be increased.

-We must not forget this to avoid sudden cardiac death.”We should always have automated external defibrillators in stadiums And sports centers where sports activity is carried out, in addition to the presence of personnel trained in basic cardiopulmonary resuscitation.
+We must not forget this to avoid sudden cardiac death.”We should always have automated external defibrillators in stadiums And sports centers where, in addition to the presence of personnel trained in basic cardiopulmonary resuscitation, a sports activity is carried out.